drewe4point0/Capstone-Quantifying-Good-Speeches-/README.md

 This project is to determine insight into what attributes of TED speeches correlate with their success.
 It is our hope that insights will be gained for anyone who wishes to impact an audience using speeches, from business leaders giving company town-halls, to students defending their thesis, to keynote speakers looking to "wow" an audience.

-This project is also an exercise by it's author (Drewe MacIver) to build predictive models.
-The latter parts of this project will focus on building a predictive model to see how determinate the metrics we've identified actually are at predicting the success of a speech.
+This project is also an exercise by it's author (Drewe MacIver) to reasearch and extract insights from these data.
+The latter parts of this project will focus on examining the coefficients of regression models (both linear and logistic), and the feature importances of a random forest decision tree classifier, to see what insights can be gained from the features that impact a speech's rating.

 #### Goal:

 The goal of this project is to:
 1. Determine the attributes of speeches that correlate with that speeches success ("Correlation Analysis" / "CA").
 2. Create a prediction model that can predict the rating of a speech ("Prediction Model" / "PM").
+3. Gain insights from the coefficients of these predictive models.